-Lye Brook Falls Trail is a 4.3 mile moderately trafficked out and back trail located near Manchester Center, VT that features a waterfall and is rated as moderate.
-The trail offers a number of activity options and is accessible from April until October.
+Lye Brook Falls Trail is a 4.3 mile moderately trafficked out and back trail located near Manchester Center, Vermont that features a waterfall and is rated as moderate.
+The trail offers a number of activity options and is best used from April until October.

 Mellow hike, four friends, beautiful day.
 Falls were beautiful and worth another visit when not as dry.
 With more water I expect the falls would be amazing.

 Very nice hike to the falls.
 A good incline and rocky at times.
 Dogs were better on leash for the majority of the hike.
 Falls are beautiful and a nice pause before heading back down.

 Awesome to hike but the falls have shifted after Irene so you have to hike past where the old falls were